Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Experiments

 \subsection{Real Datasets: Grid Cell Data}

 Finally, we apply the complete model pipeline to data recorded from the medial entorhinal cortex (MEC) of a freely moving rat \citep{gardner2022toroidal}.
+Neurons in the MEC are selective to a number of features like space \citep{fyhn2004spatial}, head direction \citep{sargolini2006conjunctive}, speed \citep{kropff2015speed}, as well as conjunctive representations of the three \citep{sargolini2006conjunctive, hardcastle2017multiplexed}, though most demonstrate a strong preference for single features \citep{kropff2015speed, tukker2022microcircuits}.
 We consider data from the rat R, day $1$-session, using recordings from neurons labeled module $2$ and $3$, considering $149$ and $145$ non-conjunctive neurons respectively.
 Spike data was binned in $100$ ms bins, after removing periods in time when the rat was considered stationary (speed $<2.5\text{ cm}\text{ s}^{-1}$).
-Using recordings from both the open field and maze experiments yields approx. $170$ min. of data.
-We train $20$ models from different seeds, selecting the one with the highest in-sample likelihood.
+Recordings from both the open field and maze experiments yields approx. $170$~min. of data.
+We train $20$ models from different seeds, selecting the one with highest in-sample~likelihood.

 Compared with the modules discovered in the dataset \citep{gardner2022toroidal}, our model's results coincides with an accuracy of $0.83$.
 The inferred weights (Fig. \ref{Application_to_gridcells}A) show a clear separation between the two modules, becoming less distinct as the neurons' spatial information decreases.
 This is also reflected in Fig \ref{Application_to_gridcells}B, where neurons further away from the diagonal tend to be more accurately classified.
 However, we note that the original separation of neurons into ensembles is not an intrinsic truth; a number of the less informative neurons exhibit structurally ambiguous rate maps (see Appx. \ref{section: all_grid_cell_maps}), a possible indication that they may belong to a different ensemble altogether.
 Excluding these neurons while evaluating the model (Fig. \ref{Application_to_gridcells}C), we observe a significant increase in performance, reaching $0.90$ accuracy after removing approx. $50$ of the least informative neurons from each ensemble.